delendum-xyz/delendum.xyz/_posts/2022-11-15-zk-snark-aggregation.md

 The schemes we have seen up to this point have been zk-SNARKs optimized for aggregation, i.e. the aggregation techniques are essentially baked into the respective protocols.
-SnarkPack takes a different approach: It is constructed as an addition to an already existing zk-SNARK, namely Groth16.
+[SnarkPack](https://eprint.iacr.org/2021/529) takes a different approach: it is constructed as an addition to an already existing zk-SNARK, namely Groth16.
 In this sense, SnarkPack is the first (and only) true *aggregation scheme* covered here.